Hosseinshisfahani/Calligraphy_web/README.md

   - Options:
     - `--course-id ID` - Link videos to an existing course
     - `--create-parts` - Create a new course with parts for each letter group

-## Setup Instructions

-1. Clone the repository
-2. Install dependencies from requirements.txt
-3. Configure the database
-4. Run migrations
-5. Start the development server

 ## Video Files